 The fact that there’s a handily placed natural viewpoint directly opposite them just happens to be the magic of nature.

-You’ll find lots of great things to do in the Dolomites in this area.
-As well as the Tre Cime nature park, there’s Lago di Sorapis, Lago di Dobbiaco and Lago di Braies all within an hours drive.
-It’s a great area to base yourself for a few days, and you’ll be able to take advantage of the short hike to the viewpoint to get there for sunrise or sunset as the weather allows.
+You’ll find lots of great things to do in the Dolomites nearby.
+As well as the Tre Cime Nature Park, Lago di Sorapis, Lago di Dobbiaco and Lago di Braies are all within an hour’s drive.
+It’s a great area to base yourself for a few days since you’ll be able to take advantage of the relatively short hike to the viewpoint to get there for sunrise or sunset as the weather allows.

-If you want to turn this into a day hike, or just have a more challenging (or cheaper) day out there are alternative routes to get here.
-Those are outlined below.
+If you want to turn your Cadini di Misurina visit into a full day of hiking or just have a more challenging day out, there are several alternative routes to get here.
+So let’s talk about your options!

 Hiking to the Cadini di Misurina Viewpoint from Rifugio Auronzo

 This is far and away the easiest hike and is the one I’d recommend if you’re also hiking the Tre Cime.
-You’ll be starting from the parking area at Rifugio Auronzo.
+You’ll be starting from Rifugio Auronzo, and you’ll need to follow my directions for how to get to Tre Cime to get to the car park.

 TRAILHEAD | Rifugio Auronzo